mitotic/graphterm/docs/virtual-setup.rst

 --------------------------------------------------------------------------------------------

-To create an AWS instance, you should first run GraphTerm on your local (single-user) computer as described in the Quickstart instructions.
+To create an AWS instance, you should first run GraphTerm on your local (single-user) computer as described in the Quick setup instructions.
 You will be presented with a web form to enter configuration details of the instance to be launched.
 You can specify a simple *tag name* to identify each server.
 If you have set-up the